felipeagc/generalized_refocusing/README.md

 # README #

-The repo contains a CoQ library with a procedure for tranlating reduction semantics to abstract machines, together with a proof correctnes of the translation.
+The repo contains a CoQ library with a procedure for translating reduction semantics to abstract machines, together with a proof correctness of the translation.

-Remarks and bugs can be sent to
+Remarks and bugs can be reported to

 kzi@cs.uni.wroc.pl